Investor guide

 Frequently asked questions

-- Start with the purchase price and financing terms — these determine your monthly mortgage payment, which is the largest fixed expense.
-Then estimate gross rent and work through all operating expenses to arrive at net cash flow.
+Start with the purchase price and financing terms — these determine your monthly mortgage payment, which is the largest fixed expense.
+Then estimate gross rent and work through the operating cost stack: recurring bills like taxes and insurance plus reserve-style allowances for vacancy, maintenance, and CapEx, so you can arrive at a more realistic net cash flow.

 Run this analysis automatically